nueverest/blowdrycss/README.md

 * Fear that the class is used somewhere else and that it might break the site.
 * Being too busy to search all of the files in their project for other potential use cases.

-The result is that multiple kilobytes worth of unused CSS data remain.
+The result is that multiple kilobytes worth of unused, dead CSS data remain.

 ##### Scenario 2 - CSS Pre-compiler:
 CSS Pre-compilation with SASS/SCSS or LESS is awesome and makes writing lots of CSS rules easy.
 For instance, you can